discordeno/discordeno/site/docs/nodejs/initial-setup.md

 ## Config File

-On long-term you should save your configs in a `.env` file.
-Out of simplicity we are saving it in a `config.json` file.
+Ideally, you should save your configs in a `.env` file.
+Out of simplicity for this guide, we are saving it on a `config.json` file.

-Create a file named `config.json` in your project folde and insert the following content:
+Create a file named `config.json` in your project folder and insert the following content:

 ```json
 {